LearningTheSecretsOfData/CS-401_Website/index.md

 {% include Q6_boxplot.html %}

+*The 5 horizontal lines represent the minimal, lower quartile, median, upper quartile and maximal values (outliers put appart) respectively, from bottom to top. <br> The notch represents the 95% confidence interval*

 ## Movie's Playlist VS Box Office

 The melody of success isn't just in the composition but also in its reach.
 A positive correlation surfaces between the